 It’s nice having an expert sign off on the fact that you’re doing everything right with running your pool.
 A thoroughly inspected pool can offer peace of mind, which is priceless.

-If you’re looking for an experienced opinion on improving energy efficiency, inspections can assess and identify ways to cut back on operating costs as well as environmental impact.
+If you’re looking for an experienced opinion on improving energy efficiency, inspections can assess and identify ways to cut back on operating costs and environmental impact.

 Regular inspections can stretch the lifespan of your pool and equipment by addressing issues early on and mandating proper maintenance by keeping you on your toes.